-- The stigma around mental health and the barriers to openly discussing our mental health
+The stigma around mental health and the barriers to openly discussing our mental health

 - The most common types of mental health and their signs and symptoms including: depression, anxiety, PTSD, Addiction, Bipolar and other psychosis

 - How to approach someone if you are concerned about their mental health

 - How to ensure you look after your own wellbeing, including protecting against compassion fatigue and burnout

-At the end of the course you will be certified in Mental Health General Awareness with the knowledge and resources to provide first level response, whether that’s within the workplace, home or social environment.
+At the end of the course you will be have the knowledge and resources to provide first level response, whether that’s within the workplace, home or social environment.

 You’ll have the confidence and skills to identify and support others with their own mental health, as well as being more aware of your own.

 The workshop consists of a mixture of presentation work, small group exercises and larger group discussion.

-You will be given a mental health general awareness certificate on completion.
+You will also be given a mental health general awareness certificate on completion.
 Training is led by a qualified suicide first aid and mental health tutor.

 We'll also ensure you know how to look after your own well-being.